-- 1. Synchronize the database in the primary location with the database in the disaster recovery location.
-Possible approaches include the following: - Use database tools to copy the NA database from the disaster recovery location to the primary location.
+8-8 Synchronize the database in the primary location with the database in the disaster recovery location.
+Possible approaches include the following: Use database tools to copy the NA database from the disaster recovery location to the primary location.
 Copy the NA schema only.

-- Export the NA database from the recovery database server in the disaster recovery location. - ii.
-Wipe the NA database from the database server in the primary location. - iii.
-Import the NA database to the database server in the primary location. - 1.
-If reverse replication from the database in the disaster recovery location to the database in the primary location is running, analyze the reverse replication transaction logs.
+For example, you might follow this process: Export the NA database from the recovery database server in the disaster recovery location. ii.
+Wipe the NA database from the database server in the primary location. iii.
+Import the NA database to the database server in the primary location.
+1. If reverse replication from the database in the disaster recovery location to the database in the primary location is running, analyze the reverse replication transaction logs.
 If the transaction logs have overflowed, reverse replication becomes ineffective.
-In this case, do the following:

-- i.
-Disable reverse replication to the database in the primary location. - ii.
+In this case, do the following: i.
+Disable reverse replication to the database in the primary location. ii.
 Use database tools to copy the NA database from the disaster recovery location to the primary location.
 Copy the NA schema only.

-If the transaction logs are within bounds, do the following:

-- i.
-Wait for all database updates to replicate to the database in the primary location. - ii.
+If the transaction logs are within bounds, do the following: Wait for all database updates to replicate to the database in the primary location. ii.
 After replication is complete, disable reverse replication to the database in the primary location.
 2. Re-enable database replication from the primary location to the disaster recovery location.

-3. Connect the NA cores in the disaster recovery location to the database in the primary location.

-On each NA server in the disaster recovery location, in a text editor, edit following file:
+3. Connect the NA cores in the disaster recovery location to the database in the primary location. ð On each NA server in the disaster recovery location, in a text editor, edit following file: Windows: <na_home>\server\ext\jboss\server\default\deploy\db ds.xml</na_home>

-- Windows: <NA HOME>\server\ext\jboss\server\default\deploy\db ds.xml - Linux: <NA_HOME>/server/ext/jboss/server/default/deploy/db_ds.xml

-This file contains two lines defining the JdbcUrl attribute.
-For example:

-• Oracle: <attribute name="JdbcUrl">jdbc:oracle:thin:@db.example.com:

-1521:nadb</attribute>

-SQL Server: <attribute name="JdbcUrl">jdbc:sqlserver: //db.example.com:1433;DatabaseName=NA; SendStringParametersAsUnicode=false</attribute>

-For each JdbcUrl attribute, replace the database server name (db.example.com in the example) with the fully-qualified domain name or IP address of the database server in the primary location.
+Linux: <na_home>/server/ext/jboss/server/default/deploy/db_ds.xml</na_home> This file contains two lines defining the JdbcUr1 attribute.
+For example: PostgreSQL: <attribute name="JdbcUrl"&gt;jdbc:postgres:jdbc:postgresql://hostname:5432/na: 1521:nadb</attribute Oracle: <attribute name="JdbcUrl"&gt;jdbc:oracle:thin: @db.example.com:1521:nadb</attribute SQL Server: <attribute name="JdbcUrl">jdbc:sqlserver:</attribute> //db.example.com:1433;DatabaseName=NA; SendStringParametersAsUnicode=false For each JdbcUrl attribute, replace the database server name (db.example.com in the example) with the fully-qualified domain name or IP address of the database server in the primary location.
+For PostgreSQL Server, also replace the database name ( na in the example) with the database name for the NA database in the primary location.
 For Oracle, also replace the database SID or service name (nadb in the example) with the database SID or service name for the NA database in the primary location.
 For SQL Server, also replace the database name (NA in the example) with the database name for the NA database in the primary location.
 This step replaces the connection between these NA cores and the database in the disaster recovery location with a connection to the database in the primary location.

-- 4. Ensure that the NA servers in the primary location are powered on. - 5.
-If necessary, stop all NA services on all NA cores in the primary location.
-See "Start, Stop, or Restart All NA Services" on page 43. - 6.
-Verify that the NA cores in the primary location are connected to the local database (the database in the primary location) as described in step 3.
+4. Ensure that the NA servers in the primary location are powered on.
+5. If necessary, stop all NA services on all NA cores in the primary location.
+See Start, Stop, or Restart All Services.
+6. Verify that the NA cores in the primary location are connected to the local database (the database in the primary location) as described in step 3.